 11. Web and guidebook Information: There is a guidebook I understand from Cicerone.
 However, I wasn’t aware of it at the time I walked and got all necessary information from the Association Camino de Faros.
 I will get the Cicerone Camino de Faros book to add to our collection at global pilgrim house.
 The Camino de Faros is marked with green arrows and dots.
 Not as well as the Camino de Santiago but part of that it that so much of this Camino is in nature.
 Though I would say that the green was a poor choice of color as the arrows and dots often blend in with the surroundings.
 A gps is recommended.
 I use the download from the Netherlands.
 There is also are Google Maps and Wikiloc downloads available from the Association Camino de Faros.

-This article is one of a series of 7 writeups on How Other Pilgrimages Are Different From The Camino de Santiago:
+This article is one of a series of 8 articles on How Other Pilgrimages Are Different From The Camino de Santiago:

 - How The Camino del Norte Is Different From The Camino Frances